xdevplatform/Gnip-Analysis-Pipeline/README.md

 (user bios, demographic modeling, etc.), or for both.

 We do tweet evaluation with the `tweet_evaluator.py` script.
-You must have credentials for the Audience API to get demographic model results.
+You must have credentials for the Gnip Audience API to get demographic model results.
 All results can be returned to txt files and to the screen.

 ### Relative evaluation